NCPRD Closures and Cancellations

 PROGRAMS & REGISTRATION

-Fall registration opens for NCPRD residents on Aug.
-25 and for non-residents on Sept.
-1. Whether you’re comfortable joining us virtually at home or in person, we’re here to keep you moving, learning and having fun this season.
+Spring registration opens for NCPRD residents on Feb.16 and for non-residents on Feb.23.
+Whether you’re comfortable joining us virtually at home or in person, we’re here to keep you moving, learning and having fun this season.

 Protecting the health of our residents and staff is our top priority.
 Learn what measures we’re putting into place for in-person programs to mitigate risk and keep you and your family safe.